 Smart and Curious Breed

-- Can learn simple commands and tricks
+- Abyssinians can learn simple commands and tricks during training.

-- Enjoys puzzle toys and interactive games
+- Abyssinians like puzzle, toys and interactive games.

 Example